 Red relaxes a little.
 That’s a bit more reasonable, then… and he does want people to read it, after all.
 “Well, how much is the publishing fee?”

 “Eight hundred.
-But you can pay it in installments, and if you agree to review papers for our journal, we can reduce it for each journal you review, down to three hundred.”
+But you can pay it in installments, and if you agree to review papers for our journal, we can reduce it for each paper you review, down to three hundred.”